ighour/games-store-fe/README.md

 * **JSON Web Token** - Uses a JSON Web Token to communicate with server.
 * **Validation** - Validate all request parameters before doing request.

-## Live

-Live version is not available yet.

 ## Authors